promregator/promregator/docs/config.md

 By default, this value is set to 3600 seconds, which means that the metadata is retrieved (again) after an hour.

-Caches can also be invalidated out of the row by sending an HTTP REST request to Promregator.
+Caches can also be invalidated out of line by sending an HTTP REST request to Promregator.
 Further details can be found at the [Cache Invalidation page](./invalidate-cache.md).

 ### Option "cf.cache.timeout.space" (optional)
 For performance reasons the metadata of the Cloud Foundry environment (organization, space, applications, routes) is cached locally in Promregator.